hackerstech/astrology-conjuctions/README.md

 [12-09-2026 19:45] ====: Venus in scorpio 4 mercury in libra 3rd house 10th house Taurus only

+[12-09-2026 19:45] ====: ketu saturn venus in 12th house run awayy this is afflicted whole  bigg red flagg

 [12-09-2026 19:45] ====: jupiter sun venus in 12th red flag girl and leo 5th sign then  manipulator too (7th house lord seen in 12th house as well)

 [12-09-2026 19:45] ====: saturn moon in girls chart she does not respect his mother and you